Print This Page

 6. Who is N. Robin Crossby?

 N. Robin Crossby (he went by his second name, Robin and is often referred to as NRC) is the original creator of Hârn and author of many of the published Hârn materials.
 His website and eShop, selling PDF copies of material, is http://www.kelestia.com.
 Unfortunately, Robin passed away on July 23, 2008 as a result of liposarcoma (fat-cell cancer).
-His works are now owned by his estate and his wife Sharon.
+His works are now owned by his estate.
 With the help of Ken Snellings and Jeremy Baker, Kelestia Productions are still publishing new material.
 Please go visit them.

-Columbia Games Inc (CGI) is the primary publisher of Hârnic material in book form.
+Columbia Games Inc (CGI) was the primary publisher of Hârnic material in book form.
 They had a license from N. Robin Crossby to publish this material, although this was officially revoked by Robin in July 2003.
-However, due to the nature of the issues surrounding this, there is an outstanding dispute, and CGI is still publishing new and expanded material.
+However, due to the nature of the issues surrounding this, there is an outstanding dispute, and CGI is still publishing new and expanded material, now mostly online.
 Grant Dalgliesh is the main contact at the company for Hârn products.
-Their web site is http://www.columbiagames.com/.
+Their web site is http://www.columbiagames.com.
 They may be also contacted at the address below.

 Columbia Games, Inc.

 When N. Robin Crossby decided to terminate the contract with CGI in 2002, it began a legal dispute that is still unresolved.
 It also meant Robin started his own company, Kelestia Productions (KP) and began publishing his own material from his website, http://www.kelestia.com.
 Unfortunately, a few years after, Robin became ill and passed away in 2008.
 But his estate came to an agreement with a few dedicated fans (see 6. above), and KP is still a going concern, publishing a few high quality products, all of it new material, every year.
 They can be contacted through their website.